PerseusRealDeal/ConsolePerseusLogger/README.md

 ```

-> End-user log messages are always ingore `log.turned = .off` and will work, but `log.level` is still matter.
+> End-user log messages always ingore `log.turned = .off` and will work, but `log.level` is still matter.

 > [!IMPORTANT]
 > Always pass end-user messages with `log.level = .notice` type, it's a default and almost neutral level.